TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 In this example, we have defined a function inside the Public Access Specifier called `getLicensePlate`, this function when called will print the license plate of our object.

-Functions inside a class will always have `self` as their first argument.
-You can think of `self` as a pointer to the object.
-You can use it to access the object itself.

 Now, let's create an object from this class:

 ```lua